-In the course of time, the well intentioned effort to return to the Bible, to speak only when the Bible spoke and to be silent when the Bible had no opinion on a matter did make progress in the direction it had intended.
+In the course of time, the well-intentioned effort to return to the Bible, to speak only when the Bible spoke and to be silent when the Bible had no opinion on a matter, did make progress in the direction it had intended.
 But, as is often the case with people, some issues seemed arbitrary while others seemed mandatory.
-Opinions over matters such as the use of musical instruments in a worship service, the cessation of miracles and the role of angels in this new age held much debate among those of the restoration effort.
-Extra biblical proofs were offered for any particular claim.
+Opinions on matters such as the use of musical instruments in a worship service, the cessation of miracles and the role of angels in this new age held much debate among those of the restoration effort.
+Extra-biblical proofs were offered for any particular claim.
 The reformers were quoted.
 The historian Josephus, a man of the first century, gave perspective to the times of Christ and the wars of the Jews which Christ predicted would culminate in the end of the Jewish age.
-Some things that were to end in history simply had not ended for the church or had been revived from Judaism; and Christianized.
+Some things that were to end in history simply had not ended for the church or had been revived from Judaism, and then “Christianized”.
 These things did not belong to ancient Christianity.
 They should not belong to modern Christianity.
 Many arguments over what to do with necessary inferences emerged out of opinion.
-Just how necessary were some things and whether things was really being inferred at all were matters of opinion.
+Just how necessary were some things and whether things were really being inferred at all were matters of opinion.

 A quick study of the same scriptures used to dogmatically prove the correctness of these churches will discover that the idea of a worship service is absent from the writings apostolic authors.
 Communion was the climax of a supper shared when the fellowship of saints gathered in mutual friendship.
 The directives of God have as much to say about living lives in quietness and minding your own affairs as it does about singing songs of praise as a collective fellowship when assembled or taking the Lord’s Supper.
 In fact, more is said about godly family living than paying an evangelist to preach to the whole assembly on any given day of the week.